Architecture Drift Score: Is Your Documentation Telling the Truth? - Archyl Blog

 Getting Started

 Your architecture documentation either reflects reality or it doesn't.
-Now you have a number that tells you which one it is.
+Now you have a number that tells you which one it is, and enough of its arithmetic to argue with it.